Wage theft: Contemporary examples

-In November 2011, Warehouse Workers for Justice helped Wal-Mart warehouse employees file their fourth class-action lawsuit against the warehouse companies.
-Without Wal-Mart being a direct defendant, the argument was made that Wal-Mart had created this culture amongst the companies it worked with.
-The first lawsuit filed was in 2009.
-The workers argued that poor record keeping and broken promises led to workers receiving less than minimum wage.
-Walmart also denied workers paid vacations that they were promised upon contracting.
 In a report released on November 26, 2011, a Palm Beach County organization, People Engaged in Active Community Efforts (PEACE), sent postcards to Macy's and Bealls executives as a form of protest.
 The Florida Retail Federation had recently proposed a bill to block a wage theft ordinance in their county, which was intended to create a system that would speed the investigation and processing of wage theft reports.

 A 2012 study by the Iowa Policy Project calculated that dishonest employers defraud Iowa workers out of about $600 million annually in wages.
-State Senator Tony Bisignano, Democrat from Des Moines and Senator William Dotzler, a Democrat from Waterloo, Iowa, proposed a bill to strengthen wage law enforcement on January 28, 2015, "since Iowa's wage theft laws are so weak they are impossible to enforce".
+State Senator Tony Bisignano, Democrat from Des Moines, and Senator William Dotzler, a Democrat from Waterloo, Iowa, proposed a bill to strengthen wage law enforcement on January 28, 2015, "since Iowa's wage theft laws are so weak they are impossible to enforce".
 The Iowa Association of Business and Industry opposed the bill, saying that resources for enforcement should be the focus instead.

-In 2021, Tyler Technologies paid $3 million to settle claims that it had required some employees to work overtime and had not paid them for that time.
+In 2021, Tyler Technologies paid $3 million to settle claims that it had required some employees to work overtime, and had not paid them for that time.

-In 2022, Haro v.
-Kaiser Foundation Hospitals settled.
-After the Haro case was consolidated into a Kaiser staff class action with other wage theft claims, settlement payments by Kaiser totaled over $22 million.
-Kaiser had unsuccessfully invoked PREP Act immunity.
-Employee Haro sued her employer under a California minimum wage statute for failing to compensate her for time spent taking mandated COVID tests, which required her to arrive at work 15 minutes before the start of her shift.
-The court reasoned her claim was not "causally connected to any of [defendant’s] covered countermeasures" because the defendant "could just as easily have implemented the screenings without the requirement that employees show up early.
-In that case, the screening procedures would simply have occurred while employees were on the clock and [plaintiff] would not have a minimum-wage claim."